omro0107/omro0107/README.md

 # Hi there, I'm Oda! 👋

 Welcome to my GitHub profile!
-I'm a passionate frontend development student dedicated to crafting beautiful and functional web applications.
+I'm a frontend development student dedicated to crafting beautiful and functional web applications.
 My journey in web development is fueled by a love for creativity, problem-solving, and continuous learning.

 ## 🚀 About Me